jkriege2/JKQtPlotter/examples/jkqtmathtext_simpletest/README.md

     pix.fill(QColor("white"));
     QPainter painter;

-    // 2. now we create a JKQTmathText object.
+    // 2. now we create a JKQTMathText object.
-    //    Also we configure the JKQTmathText to use the XITS fonts that
+    //    Also we configure the JKQTMathText to use the XITS fonts that
     //    were included in the *.pro-file
-    JKQTmathText mathText;
+    JKQTMathText mathText;
     mathText.useXITS();
     mathText.set_fontSize(20);